alicarrr/PHYS2921-SSP-Crossmatcher/README.md

 All code for PHYS2921 SPP Project by Alison Carr, Brian Tjahjadi and Mary Williams.
 This was supervised by Tara Murphy in Semester 1 of 2024 at the University of Sydney (USYD).

-'Final_crossmatcher' contains the results of the crossmatching code although the 'crossmatcher' folder contains the algorithm.
+'crossmatcher_results' contains the results of the crossmatching code although the 'Final_crossmatcher' folder contains the algorithm.
 This code aims to crossmatch the NASA Exoplanet Archive to the CASDA database of radio detection to find exoplanet candidates.

+All results can be obtained by running the main.py file although this takes a long time to run and has a large number of files downloaded.